-In respect of immovable properties that have been taken on lease and disclosed in the Financial Statements as right of use assets as at the balance sheet date, the lease agreements are duly executed in favour of the Company.
+In respect of immovable properties that have been taken on lease and disclosed in the ${\rm cl}$ financial statements as right of use assets as at the balance sheet date, the lease agreements are duly executed in favour of the Company.

-- d) The Company has not revalued any of its property, plant and equipment (including right of use assets) during the year.
-The Company does not have any intangible assets. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii) In respect of its Inventory:

-of the Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not Applicable.

-- b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions on the basis of security of current assets, and hence reporting under clause (ii)(b) of the Order is not applicable. - iii) The Company has not made any investments in, provided any guarantee or security, and granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year, and hence reporting under clause (iii) of the Order is not applicable. - iv) According to information and explanation given to us, the Company has not granted any loans, made investments or provided guarantees or securities that are covered under the provisions of sections 185 or 186 of the Companies Act, 2013, and hence reporting under clause (iv) of the Order is not applicable. - v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause (v) of the Order is not applicable. - vi) To the best of our knowledge and as explained to us, the maintenance of cost records has not been specified for the activities of the Company by the Central Government under section 148(1) of the Companies Act, 2013. - vii) In respect of its statutory dues: - a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, duty of Custom, duty of Excise, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities in all cases during the year.
+- d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) during the year.
+The Company does not have any intangible assets. - e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii) In respect of its Inventory: - a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not Applicable. - b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions on the basis of security of current assets, and hence reporting under clause (ii)(b) of the Order is not applicable. - a) The Company has made equity investments in companies during the year (Refer Note 6 to the Financial Statements).
+The Company has not provided any guarantee or security, granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year. - b) The investments made during the year are, in our opinion, prima facie, not prejudicial to the Company's interest. - iv) According to information and explanation given to us, the Company has not granted any loans, made investments or provided guarantees or securities that are covered under the provisions of sections 185 or 186 of the Companies Act, 2013, and hence reporting under clause (iv) of the Order is not applicable. - v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause (v) of the Order is not applicable. - vi) To the best of our knowledge and as explained to us, the maintenance of cost records has not been specified for the activities of the Company by the Central Government under section 148(1) of the Companies Act, 2013. - vii) In respect of its statutory dues: - a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, duty of Custom, duty of Excise, Value Added Tax, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities in all cases during the year.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, duty of Custom, cess and other material statutory dues in arrears as at March 31, 2022 for a period of more than six months from the date they became payable:
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, duty of Custom, cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable.